lifepillar/nanoc4-template/README.md

         git remote add origin <URI>

+   Note that this origin is totally independent of the origin of your project's repo (it may be the same or be different).

 4. Create a local `gh-pages` branch in the public repo:

         git checkout -b gh-pages

-5. Create at least one commit:
+5. Create at least one commit in the public repo:

         git add -A
         git commit "Initial commit."